atlassian/github-for-jira/README.md

 ## Using the integration

 ### Development information in Jira
-To start seeing your development information from GitHub in Jira, you'll need to start using Smart Commits.
-Smart Commits are documented on the [Atlassian site](https://confluence.atlassian.com/jirasoftwarecloud/processing-issues-with-smart-commits-788960027.html) but you'll have to simply make sure a Jira issue is a part of the commit message.
+To start seeing your development information from GitHub in Jira, all you need to do is to add a Jira issue key to your commit message, branch name, or PR title.
 For example: `[JRA-123] fix typo` will be sent through to Jira and appear in the Development Information section of the Jira issue with the key `JRA-123`.
 Any branch, commit, pull request, build and deployment linked to this commit will now appear in Jira.
+You can find more information on how to reference issues in your development work [here](https://support.atlassian.com/jira-software-cloud/docs/reference-issues-in-your-development-work/).

 > example
 ![image](https://user-images.githubusercontent.com/13207348/46588447-61be3680-ca6a-11e8-9976-ba3d1d3c42bf.png)